Bedouralshuaibi/w10d05-intro-design-patterns/README.md

 - How does this design pattern work?
 - Why do we use it?
 What benefits does it provide?
-- What does it look like in Java?

 Take 20 minutes to do some research.
 Be prepared to share your findings with the class.